Gaming's most influential system. |

-Sony's PlayStation 2 console was a smashing success throughout its life, featuring a sleek cool look and housing many classic games.
-It also ended up being the best-selling console of all-time at 155 million units sold, which is a huge achievement!
+Sony's PlayStation 2 console was a smashing success throughout its life ever since it released in 2000.
+Featuring a sleek, cool look and housing many classic games, it ended up being the best-selling console of all-time at 155 million units sold (now confirmed by Sony to be 160 million!), which is a huge achievement!
 Naturally, the PS2 had a slew of prominent and impactful games released during its generation, probably too much to fit in a Top 10.
 Still, it's neat challenge going over the years and picking the best games (in my opinion) the system had to offer.

 10